AndreuCodina/terraform-demo/README.md

 - Create a Resource Group per environment.

-- Create a Service Principal (e.g. `sp-myproj-terraform`) to execute Terraform in the project.
+- Create a Service Principal (e.g. `sp-myproj-terraform-001`) to execute Terraform in the project.

-- In the Azure Portal, create the Resource Groups (e.g. `rg-myproj-dev-001`).
+- In the Azure Portal, create the Resource Groups (e.g. `rg-myproj-dev-ne-001`).

 - To the Service Principal, assign the roles `Contributor`, and `User Access Administrator` to the Resource Groups with the condition "Allow user to assign all roles except privileged administrator roles Owner, UAA, RBAC (Recommended)".